brianegan/bansa/Readme.md

 So what's happening here?
 A reducer is a function that takes two arguments: the current state of the application, and the action that was fired.
 It returns an updated version of the state.

-In this example, when the "INIT" action is fired, we want to initialize the state of our application.
+In this example, when the `INIT` action is fired, we want to initialize the state of our application.
 Therefore, we return a new instance.

 When the `INCREMENT` action is fired, we want to simply increase the counter by 1.